chriswoodford/Zend-Framework-RESTful-Bundle/README.md

 Why Zeus?
 ---------

- > There are so many different RESTful implementations, why bother
+ > There are so many different RESTful implementations for Zend
- > creating another one?
+ > Framework, why bother creating another one?

 The great majority of Zend Framework RESTful implementation require you to use *Zend_Rest_Route*.
 By default, *Zend_Rest_Route* creates